-Office: 106 Davison Hall, Douglass Campus E-Mail: kthurman@sociology.rutgers.edu if you plan to come to my office hours.)
+Office: 106 Davison Hall, Douglass Campus E-Mail: kthurman@sociology.rutgers.edu

-Office Hours: Tuesdays 1:45-2:45pm in my office, or by appointment (NOTE: Please send me an email
+Office Hours: Wednesday 6:30-7:30 p.m. in the Livingston Student Center, or by appointment (NOTE:

+Please send me an email if you plan to come to my office hours.)